colinsongf/Language-Understanding-System-Project/readme.md

 ./main.sh 3 kneser_ney
 ```

-### Folder Description
+### Folders Description

 #### /data
  Into this folder I put all the train-sets that I've used during this project.
-The file NLSPARQL.train.data cointained into data/ is the one that gave the best results.
+The file NLSPARQL.train.data cointained into /data is the one that gave the best results.
 In the sub-folders is possible to find all the train-sets that I used and gave me worse performances.
 For more details take a look at the report.

 #### /word_to_concept